 3 Domain: Library Management

 Indicator: Managing Library Procedures

 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3

-ures for circulation and scheduling have been established ng for adequate access to the library facilities and es.
+Procedures for circulation and scheduling have been established providing for adequate access to the library facilities and resources.

-Comm ents:
+Comments:

+Domain: Library Management

-4 Domain: Library Management Indicator: Collaborating with Teachers 3 - Effective Obs.
+4 Indicator: Collaborating with Teachers

+3 - Effective Obs.
 1 Obs.
 2 Obs.
+3

-3 the libra ration occurs with some teachers to coordinate the use of any and its resources and provide learning experiences that instructional units.
-Promote es project-based learning and transition to CCSS.
-Comme ents:
+Collaboration occurs with some teachers to coordinate the use of the library and its resources and provide learning experiences that support instructional units.

+Promotes project-based learning and transition to CCSS.

+Comments: